-An experimental group, is a subset of customers we are targeting in an experiment who receive the communication being tested.
+An experimental group is a subset of customers we are targeting in an experiment who receive the communication being tested.

-A control group, is a subset of the customers we are targeting with a particular campaign, who will not receive the campaign communication.
+A control group is a subset of the customers we are targeting with a particular campaign, who will not receive the campaign communication.

-The snapshot below offers a comparison between the control group and message where we can see that by sending the notification, the marketer was able to get an uplift of 126% for the primary conversion goal.
+The snapshot below offers a comparison between the control group and the message where we can see that by sending the notification, the marketer was able to get an uplift of 126% for the primary conversion goal.